-So, you need to choose tiles carefully and only tile where it’s necessary to keep costs down.
+So, you need to choose tiles carefully and only tiles where it’s necessary to keep costs down.
 Stick to tiling the areas that will get wet such as around the bath and shower, and simply paint the rest of the space.
-You can also save money on tiles by waiting for sales or shopping around but be careful when buying end of line products.
+You can also save money on tiles by waiting for sales or shopping around but be careful when buying end-of-line products.
 It’s easy to miscalculate how many tiles you need, and you could find yourself stuck with not enough!

 Shop around for your suite

 If you’re replacing your bathroom suite, there is one easy way to keep your costs down.
 Many of us order from a single supplier, but you may find it cheaper to buy baths, sinks and toilets from different places.
 And if you find a branded product you like, shop around because the same product is often available for a fraction of the cost without the big-name branding.
 Additionally, you can get excellent deals for fittings like shower taps from reputable online sellers.